 "serious violation of international humanitarian law" (7.1.b(i))

-9. The phrase 'serious violation of international humanitarian law' is used in Article 7(1)(b)(i) and is the first criteriona or negative consequence listed in Article 7(1)(b) that States Parties must consider and apply when conducting a risk assessment prior to authorizing an export.
+9. The phrase 'serious violation of international humanitarian law' is the first criterion or negative consequence listed in Article 7(1)(b) that States Parties must consider and apply when conducting a risk assessment prior to authorizing an export.